stefan-andritoiu/snap-samples/blink-led/README.md

 # blink-led

-This example is intended to blink the led 103 that is placed on the Intel Joule Board.
+This example is intended to blink the led on the Intel® Joule Expansion Board

 # Build project
-After succesfully installed snapcraft, navigate to the desired language folder, and write in terminal:
+After succesfully installing snapcraft, run the following command in the desired language folder:
 ```sh
 $ snapcraft
 ```